 Validation is defined as the process of determining the degree to which a model is an accurate representation of the real world from the perspective of the intended uses of the model [23].
 The process for validation assessment of a CFD simulation encompasses, among other factors, mesh-independence, temporal convergence and comparison of CFD results to experimental data [23].
 Mesh-independence is considered in Section 4.
 Temporal convergence is obtained by considering a time step of $1 \times 10^{-4}$ s, which yielded residuals under 0.01.
-However, comparison of CFD results to experimental data will be the matter of future work.
+However, a direct comparison of CFD results to experimental or published ones is not possible given that no data are available.